JonathonEngland25/d2pt-meta-hero-grid-updater/memory-bank/implementation-plan.md

 ---

-## 21. Final User Acceptance Test
+## 16. Final User Acceptance Test

 **Step:**
-Run through all user stories in the PRD, from initial launch to scheduling and error handling, to ensure all requirements are met.
+Run through all user stories in the PRD, from initial launch to error handling, to ensure all requirements are met.

 **Test:**
 Complete each user story as described and verify the app behaves as expected at every step.